mohammadzaman3100/Mohammad-Zaman-/README.md

 * Unity inventory system

-* Experimenting with various UI / menu Systems in Unity
+* Experimenting with various UI / menu Systems in Unity.

 * Creating a simple application for IOS and Android